liuchunsense/AFFGA-Net/README.md

 **High-performance Pixel-level Grasp Detection based on Adaptive Grasping and Grasp-aware Network**

-Dexin Wang, Chunsheng Liu, Faliang Chang, and Nanjun Li
+Dexin Wang, Chunsheng Liu, Faliang Chang, Nanjun Li, and Guangxin Li

 This paper has been accepted by *IEEE Trans.
 Ind.
 Electron*.